-Ohio GI is an acknowledged local, regional, and national leader in treatment of patients with inflammatory bowel diseases (IBD).
+Gastro Health Cincinnati is an acknowledged local, regional, and national leader in treatment of patients with inflammatory bowel diseases (IBD).
 Annually we see hundreds of patients with Crohn’s Disease, Ulcerative Colitis, and Microscopic/Lymphocytic/Collagenous Colitis.
-The number of patients seen and the broad geographic area they come from highlights our extensive experience and why many patients are seen in consultation by us for second opinion consultation.
-For decades, we have been actively involved in IBD clinical research, leading to publication of innumerable journal articles and participation in many national conferences.
-Our patients with IBD may chose to participate in clinical trials, availing them of treatments not otherwise available.
-In Cincinnati, we helped found the local chapter of the Crohn’s & Colitis Foundation of America (CCFA) and have remained very active in its organization, research, fund raising, and educational activities.
+Our extensive experience is the reason why many patients come to us for second opinion consultations and help.
+For decades, we have been actively involved in IBD clinical research, publishing innumerable journal articles, and participating in many national conferences.
+Our patients with IBD may chose to participate in clinical trials, giving them access to treatments not otherwise available.
+In Cincinnati, we helped found the local chapter of The Crohn’s & Colitis Foundation (CCF) and have remained very active in its organization, research, fundraising, and educational activities.

-We strive to provide IBD patients the most effective and safe therapies available (either by prescription, over-the-counter, dietary, or as part of clinical research trials).
-We have had great success in reducing the use of steroids which have many short and long-term side effects.
-We had a full-time IBD nursing staff who are responsible for administering and monitoring biologic medications such as Remicade (infliximab).
-We utilize additional tools such as disease activity indices to follow many patients to track their progress and provide objective information on each patient’s status.
-We have developed IBD specific flow sheets to follow and track many aspects of an individual patient’s treatment.
+We strive to provide IBD patients the most effective and safe therapies available.
+We have had great success in reducing the use of steroids.
+We have a full-time IBD nursing staff who are responsible for administering and monitoring biologic medications.
+We utilize additional tools to track our patients’ progress and provide a personalized treatment plan.

 IBD – ULCERATIVE COLITIS AND CROHN’S DISEASE INTRODUCTION